FamilyMeans Therapist Bios

 Michael recently received his MA in Counseling and Psychology from Saint Mary’s University.
 Michael has experience working with children, adolescents, and adults.
 Michael uses a client-centered, humanistic approach, focusing on aspects of Existentialism, mindfulness, family-systems, and Cognitive Behavioral Therapy, while keeping careful consideration of cultural concerns and practices.
 Michael has experience working with anxiety, depression, trauma-related diagnoses, and other life experiences.

-TINA DINCE, LICSW (she/her)
+TINA DINCE, LICSW (She/Her)

-TINA DINCE, LICSW (she/her)
+TINA DINCE, LICSW (She/Her)

 Mental Health Therapist